bcgov/vc-authn-oidc/docs/README.md

 1. Nominate a disclosed attribute in the verifiable credential presentation that is used to populate the subject field.
 2. Ephemeral generate an identifier for this field e.g a randomly generated GUID.
+3. Generate a consistent identifier by hashing the immutable part of the proof-request into an encoded string

+**Note:**
-Note - In option 2. this prevents the often desirable property of cross session correlation of an authenticated user, which will effect the ability for many integrating IAM solutions being able to conduct effective auditing.
+- In option 2. this prevents the often desirable property of cross session correlation of an authenticated user, which will effect the ability for many integrating IAM solutions being able to conduct effective auditing.
+- In option 3. this method should be assessed and used with caution, as the chance of collisions for users holding credentials with exact same values is possible (e.g.: a proof-request using only `first_name` and `last_name`, would generate the same identifier for people with same first and last name).

 #### UserInfo Endpoint

 As defined in the [OpenID Connect Spec](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo), the purpose of this endpoint is to return claims about the authenticated end user.
 The RP, can use the `access_token` obtained during the OpenID Connect Authentication to fetch these claims.
-With a VC-Authn based OP, this functionality operates in the exact same way.
+With a VC-Authn based OP, this endpoint is non-functional/implemented since the OP does not store a database of user attributes.

 ## IAM Solution Integration